Neil Diamond: 2010s

-On July 8, 2014, Capitol Records announced, via a flyer included with Diamond's latest greatest hits compilations, All-Time Greatest Hits, which charted at 15 in the Billboard 200, that his next album, Melody Road, which was to be produced by Don Was and Jacknife Lee, would be released on September 30, 2014.
+On July 8, 2014, Capitol Records announced, via a flyer included with Diamond's latest greatest hits compilations, All-Time Greatest Hits, which charted at 15 on the Billboard 200, that his next album, Melody Road, which was to be produced by Don Was and Jacknife Lee, would be released on September 30, 2014.
 In August, the release date was moved to October 21.

 In September 2014, Diamond performed a surprise concert at his alma mater, Erasmus High School in Brooklyn.
 The show was announced via Twitter that afternoon.
 On the same day, he announced a 2015 "Melody Road" World Tour.
 The North American leg of the World Tour 2015 launched with a concert in Allentown, PA at the PPL Center on February 27 and ended at the Pepsi Center in Denver, Colorado on May 31, 2015.
 Diamond used new media platforms and social media extensively throughout the tour, streaming several shows live on Periscope and showing tweets from fans who used the hashtag #tweetcaroline on two large screens.
 The San Diego Union-Tribune wrote: "This, my friends, wasn't your grandfather's Neil Diamond concert.
 It was a multimedia extravaganza.
 Twitter.
 Periscope...It was a social media blitzkrieg that, by all accounts, proved to be an innovative way to widen his fan base."

 In October 2016, Diamond released Acoustic Christmas, a folk-inspired Christmas album of original songs as well as acoustic versions of holiday classics.
 Produced by Was and Lee, who had produced Melody Road, the idea for the album began to take shape as the Melody Road sessions ended.
 To "channel the intimate atmosphere of '60s folk, Diamond recorded Acoustic Christmas with a handful of musicians, sitting around a circle of microphones, wires and, of course, Christmas lights."

 In March 2017, the career-spanning anthology Neil Diamond 50 – 50th Anniversary Collection was released.
 He began his final concert tour, the 50 Year Anniversary World Tour in Fresno, California, in April.

 In 2019, his 1969 signature song "Sweet Caroline" was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".